a-hart/CSharp-QuickProtect/README.md

 CSharp-QuickHash
 ================

-Example using windows ProtectedData Class to encrypt and decrypt a string in WinForms

 A quick example of how to use the ProtectedData class in windows to store and retrieve strings.

-Example is to store and retrieve a password that is used to connect to a 3rd party inside your program.
+Possible use is to store and retrieve a username/password combination that is used to connect to a 3rd party within the program.